-You are a Registered Shareholder if your shares are held in your name and you have a share certificate.
+You are a registered shareholder if your shares are held in your name and you have a share certificate.

-You are a Beneficial Shareholder if your shares are held in the name of a nominee such as a bank, trust company, securities broker, trustee or other institution.
+You are a beneficial shareholder if your shares are held in the name of a nominee such as a bank, trust company, securities broker, trustee or other institution.

-All references to shareholders in this circular and the accompanying Notice of Meeting and form of proxy are to shareholders of record unless specifically stated otherwise.
-Where documents are stated to be available for review or inspection, such items will be shown upon request to a Registered Shareholder who produces proof of their identity.
+All references to shareholders in this circular and the accompanying notice of meeting and proxy form are to registered shareholders unless specifically stated otherwise.
+Where documents are stated to be available for review or inspection, such items will be shown upon request to a registered shareholder who produces proof of their identity.